-- D-paddle shift mode: The transmission will shift back to automatic mode once the system detects that the vehicle is cruising. - Sequential shift mode: Holds the selected gear, and the M indicator comes on. - The selected gear position is shown in the instrument panel.
+- D-paddle shift mode: The transmission will shift back to automatic mode once the system detects that the vehicle is cruising. - Sequential shift mode: Holds the selected gear, and the M indicator comes on.

-Depress the brake pedal and press the release button to move out of P.
+Depress the brake pedal and press the release button to move out of \boxed{P} .